smartnic/sigcomm21_artifact/README.md

 diff benchmark_after.bpf benchmark_after.bpf.out
 ```

-You may get (this is the result from my run)
+You may get (this is the result from one of our runs)
 ```
 1,4c1
 < BPF_MOV64_IMM(BPF_REG_0, 0),